Price

 Itinerary Download PDF

-As today is the arrival day, you may arrive at any time.
-There are no planned activities until an evening welcome meeting.
-Check the notice boards or ask at reception for the exact time and location of the group meeting, typically 6:00 p.m. or 7:00 p.m.
-After the meeting, you might take the opportunity to head out for a meal in a nearby local restaurant to get to know your tour leader and traveling companions further.
-Please make every effort to arrive on time for this welcome meeting.
+Arrive in Victoria Falls at any time.
+There is a lot to see in Victoria Falls, so we suggest coming in one day early.
+This will also give you time to adjust to the time difference, overcome any jetlag, and avoid any disruption to your trip due to flight delays or cancellations.
+We can book extra hotel nights for you in Victoria Falls before the trip.
+Please note that check-in at the hotel is usually around 2:00-3:00 p.m.
+There are no planned activities until an intro meeting around 6:00 or 7:00 p.m., usually in the hotel lobby.
+Check for a sign or ask at the reception desk about the exact time and location of the group meeting.
+Please make every effort to arrive in time for this meeting.
 If you are delayed and will arrive late, please inform us.
-Your tour leader will then leave you a message at the front desk informing you of where and when to meet up.
+Your tour leader will then leave you a message at the front desk informing you of where and when to meet up tomorrow.
+After the meeting, you might choose to get dinner at a nearby restaurant with your traveling companions and your tour leader to further get to know one another.
 The mist off Victoria Falls can rise to a height of more than 400m (1312 ft).
 Local tribes used to call the falls Mosi-o-Tunya, meaning “the smoke that thunders.”
 Explorer and missionary David Livingstone renamed the falls after Queen Victoria when he first saw them in 1855.
-There is a lot to see in Victoria Falls so we suggest coming in one day early.
-Don't worry, we can book your extra hotel nights.
-Visiting both the Zimbabwean and Zambian sides of the falls is a must and can easily be done in an afternoon.
+Visiting both the Zimbabwean and Zambian sides of the falls is a must and can easily be done in one afternoon.
 Please see our optional activity list further below to get an idea of the things you can do in the area.
 Your accommodation is in Victoria Falls (Zimbabwe) and NOT Livingstone (Zambia).
 Please make sure you have the necessary visa.

 Today we drive to the border and cross from Zimbabwe into Botswana.
 Continue to the Kasane area, outside the gates of Chobe National Park, home to the largest elephant population in Southern Africa.
 You will have the option to check out one of Botswana's national parks and its thousands of resident elephants, crocodiles, and hippos on a sunset boat cruise on the Chobe River.
 There are options here for a casual cruise to enjoy the scenery with a cocktail—or a photo safari by boat, with the opportunity to capture some great shots with instruction, a professional camera, and a zoom lens.
 The evening is a great time to be on the river.
 Approximate travel time: 1.5 hrs by private vehicle